espressomd/espresso/doc/sphinx/particles.rst

         system.part[0:10]

     Note that, like in other cases in Python, the lower bound is inclusive and the upper bound is non-inclusive.
+The length of the slice does not have to be 10, it can be for example 2 if there are only 2 particles in the system with an id between 0 and 9.

     It is also possible to get a slice containing particles of specific ids::

         system.part[[1, 4, 3]]